ribbon-lang/ribbonc/README.md

 evolving.
 Some folks may find this annoying, but I hope they will at least agree it is fairly inconsequential in broader the scale of the project

-In addition to `mtl`, I rely on `containers` for basic things like Map, but beyond that I intend to implement most support libraries myself.
-These support libraries include things like pretty printing (`Ribbon.Display`) and a parser monad (`Ribbon.Syntax.ParserM`).
-There are great libraries on stackage for both of these, but I have opted to include implementations to provide a good reference to the reader (ie, my future self during bootstrap)
+`alex` and `happy` are used for parsing.
+Initially, I had implemented these by hand to serve as a reference during the bootstrap process; however, upon further reflection these facilities will probably look quite different under an alg eff construction anyways, so I have decided to prioritize speed & ease of implementation

-I am using a few GHC extensions, mostly involving typeclass behaviors and basic syntax quality of life enhancements such as block arguments.
+I am using a few GHC extensions, mostly involving typeclass behaviors and basic syntax quality of life enhancements such as block arguments

 Where ever possible, I am pulling code (or at least inspiration) from my prior work.
 Some of this is available on GitHub already, if you would like a